-The Unified Agenda helps agencies fulfill these requirements.
-All Federal regulatory agencies have chosen to publish their regulatory agendas as part of the Unified Agenda.
-The complete publication of the Spring 2022 Unified Agenda containing the regulatory agendas for 67 Federal agencies, is available to the public at https://reginfo.gov/.
+The Unified Agenda of Federal Regulatory and Deregulatory Actions (Unified Agenda), published in the fall and spring, helps agencies fulfill all of these requirements.
+All federal regulatory agencies have chosen to publish their regulatory agendas as part of this publication.
+The complete publication of the Spring 2023 Unified Agenda containing the regulatory agendas for 67 Federal agencies is available to the public at www.reginfo.gov.

-The Spring 2022 Unified Agenda publication appearing in the Federal Register consists of agency regulatory flexibility agendas, in accordance with the publication requirements of the Regulatory Flexibility Act.
+The Spring 2023 Unified Agenda publication appearing in the Federal Register includes agency regulatory flexibility agendas, in accordance with the publication requirements of the Regulatory Flexibility Act.
 Agency regulatory flexibility agendas contain only those Agenda entries for rules that are likely to have a significant economic impact on a substantial number of small entities and entries that have been selected for periodic review under section 610 of the Regulatory Flexibility Act.

-ADDRESSES: Regulatory Information Service Center (M1V1CD), General Services Administration, 1800 F Street NW, Boris Arratia, Director, Washington, DC 20405.
+ADDRESSES: Regulatory Information Service Center (MV), General Services Administration, 1800 F Street NW, Washington, DC 20405.

 FOR FURTHER INFORMATION CONTACT: For further information about specific regulatory actions, please refer to the agency contact listed for each entry.
-To provide comment on or to obtain further information about this publication, contact: Boris Arratia, Director, Regulatory Information Service Center (M1V1CD), General Services Administration, 1800 F Street NW, Washington, DC 20405, 703-795-0816.
-You may also send comments to us by email at: RISC@gsa.gov.
+To provide comment on or to obtain further information about this publication, contact: Boris Arratia, Director, Regulatory Information Service Center (MV), General Services Administration, 1800 F Street NW, Washington, DC 20405, 703-795-0816.
+You may also send comments to us by email at: RISC@ gsa.gov.